 - A pattern of publish-subscribe for updates

-- for apps running on Windows (UWP or Win32 apps), many additional features including using the users’ default account and automatically tracking user engagement
+- for apps running on Windows (UWP or Win32 apps), many additional features include using the users’ default account and automatically tracking user engagement

 Project Rome can help create “human-centric scenarios” that can travel with the user and harmonize their devices regardless of form factor or platform.